elus1vee/innowise-trainee/task_8/README.md

 <a href="https://drive.google.com/file/d/18I1PxOxZn2lwm__YeOtMNoWeiXygKwwN/view">Description of the task.</a></p>
 <hr/>
 <h2>How to run the app</h2>
 <p>First of all you need to clone the project.
 Copy the Clone Url of the repository, go to the terminal and type "git clone *url*".
 After that, enter "npm i" into the terminal - to install all dependencies and plugins.
 Now everything is ready to launch the application!
-Just type "npm run build" into the terminal and after "npm run serve" you will see the application page open in your browser.</p>
+Just type "npm run serve" you will see the application page open in your browser.</p>
 <hr/>
 <h2>Project structure</h2>
 <p>
-    ├──./public/<br/>│   ├──index.html<br/>│   ├──index.html<br/>
+    ├──./public/<br/>│   ├──index.html<br/>
-    ├──./src/<br/>│   ├──/assets/<br/>│   │   ├──/css/<br/>│   │   ├──/img/<br/>
+    ├──./src/   <br/>│   ├──/assets/<br/>│   │   ├──/css/<br/>│   │   ├──/img/<br/>
                   │   ├──/components/<br/>
                   │   ├──/pages/<br/>
                   │   ├──/router/<br/>